 S.O.
-Brown -- A member of the faculty since 1936, Dr. Brown served as director of the Radiation Biology center.
-He was awarded the title of Professor Emeritus in 1974. (deceased)
+Brown (deceased) -- A member of the Biology Department's faculty starting in 1936, Dr. Brown served as director of the Radiation Biology center.
+He was awarded the title of Professor Emeritus in 1974.

-Nina L. Caris – Dr. Caris joined the faculty in 1984 to direct the Introductory Biology Program – a position she held until her early retirement in 2003.
+Nina L. Caris – Dr. Caris joined the Biology Department's faculty in 1984 to direct the Introductory Biology Program – a position she held for her entire career at Texas A&M. She was awarded the title of Associate Professor Emeritas following her retirement in 2003.
 She currently resides in San Antonio, Texas.

-Karl Heinz Dahm -- An imaginative organic chemist, Dr. Dahm joined the Department of Biology in 1968.
+Karl Heinz Dahm (deceased) -- An imaginative organic chemist, Dr. Dahm joined the Biology Department's faculty in 1968.
 Dr. Dahm passed away in 2010.

 W.J.
 Dobson -- Dr. Dobson joined the department as an associate professor in 1947.
 He was named Professor Emeritus in 1978.